ansys/pystk/doc/source/api/ansys/stk/core/graphics/IProjection.rst

 IProjection
 ===========

-.. py:class:: IProjection
+.. py:class:: ansys.stk.core.graphics.IProjection

    object

    A projection represents a simplified camera with a position, orientation, and field of view horizontal and field of view vertical...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IProjection

 Overview
 --------